 typed so far in a line against other lines in my project, suggesting completions

 that I can tab through.
-Our absolute import is the same regardless of where

-is imported, which lets our autocomplete give me a correct suggestion if
+lets our autocomplete give me a correct suggestion if it’s ever seen a similar

-it’s ever seen a similar line before.
-Relative imports won’t work this way
+line before.
+Relative imports won’t work this way reliably, because my text

-reliably, because my text editor is going to suggest a relative path that’s not
+editor is going to suggest a relative path that’s not necessary correct given

-necessary correct given my current buffer’s location.
+my current buffer’s location.

 Second, absolute imports let me easily move files around.
 When all imports are absolute, there’s less friction to moving a file, because all of the imports will just boringly work in the new directory.